-The School of Social Service Administration (SSA) is offering a minor, Inequality, Social Problems, and Change, exclusively for students in the UChicago College.
+The University of Chicago Crown Family School of Social Work, Policy, and Practice is offering a minor, Inequality, Social Problems, and Change, exclusively for students in the UChicago College.
 The minor will provide students the opportunity to deepen their understanding of the nature of inequality as it takes shape in pivotal societal institutions and to formulate feasible pathways for reducing inequality and improving quality of life.

 Students will learn:

 1. that inequality is among the most critical social problems of our times.
 This minor will provide students with foundational knowledge about the nature and ramifications of social inequality in its various forms, including economic, racial, gender, and class.
 Students will be grounded in an understanding of the drivers and sources of different types of injustice and how they are connected to various forms of structural disadvantage.

 2. how to link theory and action.
 This minor will help students transform conceptual knowledge into action by learning about a range of strategies that can be used to address disparities.
 All courses in the minor attend to social change, ranging from offering hands-on experience in addressing inequality on the ground-level to interrogating the relative merits of concrete and empirical avenues for effecting change.

 3. multilevel and multisystem approaches to mitigating social inequality.
 Impacting social inequality requires taking action at multiple levels – individual, family, community, organizational, and societal, and in multiple systems – education, criminal justice, immigration, labor market, health, and social welfare.
 The benefits of studying with students from a range of majors will further facilitate multilevel, multisystem thinking, with the explicit goal of effecting change to reduce social inequality.